-Our Mission: We demonstrate Christ’s love by caring for those in need in the congregation and community by providing: structure, support (spiritual, emotional and physical), resources, and training.
+We demonstrate Christ’s love by caring for those in need in the congregation and community by providing structure, support (spiritual, emotional and physical), resources, and training.

-If you'd like to join a congregational care ministry or if you know of someone that needs care, contact the team coordinator or the church office at 941-907-7333.
+If you'd like to learn more about Harvest's congregational care ministry or if you know of someone that needs care, contact the church office.

-We demonstrate Christ's love by providing high-quality, confidential, Christ-centered care to people who are struggling through a difficult time in life—experiencing grief, divorce, job loss, chronic or terminal illness, or some other life crisis.
+Stephen Ministers demonstrate Christ's love by providing high quality, confidential, Christ-centered care to people who are struggling through a difficult time in life—experiencing grief, divorce, job loss, chronic or terminal illness, or some other life crisis.
 Stephen Ministers are congregation members trained by Stephen Leaders to offer high-quality, one-to-one Christian care to people going through tough times.
 A Stephen Minister usually provides care to one person at a time, meeting with that person once a week for about an hour.
 Once a month, Stephen Ministers gather with their Stephen Leaders for supervision and continuing education.

 People interested in becoming Stephen Ministers should consider the following guidelines:

 Gifts – Do you have the gift of mercy or healing?
 Do you show compassion and give encouragement to those in need?
 Are you a good listener?